-Under the influence of the heavy sacrifice by Druze citizens in the military sector, young members of the community began to become involved in politics in the late 1960s and 1970s, demanding equal citizenship under the slogan "equal obligations deserve equal rights".
-Two commissions of enquiry established in the 1970s to examine the Druze claims eventually recommended that their demands be accepted, including the possibility for Druze conscripts to serve throughout the IDF, and not solely in the Minorities Unit.
+Spurred on by the heavy sacrifice by Druze citizens in the military sector, young members of the community began to become involved in politics in the late 1960s and 1970s, demanding equal citizenship under the slogan “equal obligations deserve equal rights.”
+Two commissions of inquiry established in the 1970s to examine the Druze claims eventually recommended that their demands be accepted, including the possibility for Druze conscripts to serve throughout the IDF and not solely in the Minorities Unit.
 From this point, the IDF indeed allowed Druze soldiers to serve in other units, though this policy was applied cautiously and gradually.
 Druze conscripts were not allowed, for example, to enter sensitive units such as the Israel Air Force or the Intelligence Corps.

-Alongside the horizontal liberalization and the opening of additional units to Druze conscripts, in the late 1970s Druze soldiers also began to break though vertically, rising through the ranks of the IDF.
-The first Druze officer joined the IDF’s Command Staff College in 1978, and thereafter Druze officers began to serve as the commanders of various military units.
+Alongside this horizontal liberalization and the opening of additional units to Druze conscripts, in the late 1970s Druze soldiers also began to break though vertically, rising through the ranks of the IDF.
+The first Druze officer joined the IDF’s Command Staff College in 1978, and Druze officers began to serve as the commanders of various military units soon thereafter.
 During the Litani Operation in Lebanon (1978), the Minorities Unit operated independently for the first time.
 After the operation ended, Druze conscripts gained access to new units and positions.

-Following the unit’s participation in the First Lebanon War (1982), this trend strengthened further, and an increasing number of Druze conscripts were gradually dispersed around diverse IDF units.
-A key figure responsible for the liberalization of the attitude toward Druze conscripts was Moshe Arens, who served as defense minister during 1990-1992.
-Arens was an enthusiastic advocate of the greater integration of the minorities in general in the IDF, and hoped the gradual integration of Druze conscripts would serve as an example for the other minority populations in Israel.
-In 1991 Arens decided that all IDF units would be open to Druze soldiers, including the Israel Air Force and the Intelligence Corps.
+Following the unit’s participation in the First Lebanon War (1982), this trend further strengthened, and an increasing number of Druze conscripts were gradually dispersed around diverse IDF units.
+A key figure responsible for the liberalization of the attitude toward Druze conscripts was Moshe Arens, who served as defense minister from 1990 to 1992.
+Arens was an enthusiastic advocate of the greater integration of minorities in general into the IDF, and hoped the gradual integration of Druze conscripts would serve as an example for the other minority populations in Israel.
+In 1991, Arens decided that all IDF units would be open to Druze soldiers, including the Israel Air Force and the Intelligence Corps.

-The high level of integration of the Druze in the IDF was manifested in 2001, when the first Druze officer reached the rank of major-general, the highest possible rank underneath the Chief of Staff.
-The next Druze major-general was appointed in 2018, and in October 2020 Defense Minister Benny Gantz announced that Ghassan Alian would be the third member of the community to reach this rank.
+The high level of integration of the Druze in the IDF was manifested in 2001, when the first Druze officer reached the rank of major-general, the highest possible rank under the Chief of Staff.
+The next Druze major-general was appointed in 2018, and in October 2020, Defense Minister Benny Gantz announced that Ghassan Alian would be the third member of the community to reach this rank.
 In May 2015, then-Chief of Staff Gadi Eizenkot announced the historic decision to close the Druze Sword Unit.
-The Druze soldiers from the unit were integrated organically in other infantry divisions, thereby effectively eliminating the last remnant of the old Minorities Unit.
+The Druze soldiers from the unit were integrated organically into other infantry divisions, effectively eliminating the last remnant of the old Minorities Unit.

-Today, thousands of Druze men serve in the IDF in combat and elite units, including air force pilots, intelligence officers, and members of the military cyber and medical systems.
+Today, thousands of Druze men serve in the IDF in combat and elite units, including as air force pilots, intelligence officers, and members of the military cyber and medical systems.
 According to official IDF statistics, conscription rates among the Druze are high and stable, at around 80 percent.
-Alongside the high level of motivation to assume combat roles, a trend can be seen in recent years for Druze conscripts to choose service in various technological and intelligence units.
+Alongside the high level of motivation to assume combat roles, in recent years there has been a trend for Druze conscripts to choose service in various technological and intelligence units.

-Cultural-Religious Factor
+The Cultural-Religious Factor